pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 ```

 to find the _y_&nbsp;coordinate of the Ball in your game.

+### Move the robot bat up or down to track the ball

 Now you’re ready to add code so the robot’s bat moves up and down to
 track the ball.